Facilitator: Sarah Landolfi, LCSW

 3 CEUs are offered for LCPCs, LCSWs, LMFTs, and Clinical Psychologists.

-This workshop qualifies for the Cultural Competency continuing education requirements for Social Workers in the State of Illinois
+This workshop qualifies for the Cultural Competency and Implicit Bias continuing education requirements for Social Workers in the State of Illinois

-In addition to providing a holding space in which therapists can continue to examine their own anti-fat beliefs and biases and how these can show up in the therapeutic relationship, this workshop will cover the following:
+In addition to providing a holding space in which therapists can begin to examine their own anti-fat beliefs and biases, this workshop will cover the following: